A city district in constant flux

 Close to both the historic city centre and Amsterdam Airport Schiphol, Zuidas is highly accessible for local and international journeys.
 The airport is a seven-minute train ride away, and central Amsterdam can be reached easily by bike or public transport.
 The summer of 2018 saw the opening of a new metro line, which connects Zuidas with central Amsterdam in mere minutes.
 In addition, one of the Netherlands’ largest-scale infrastructure projects, Zuidasdok, will further improve the district’s accessibility by widening the A10 South ring road and expanding Amsterdam Zuid Station.

-Becoming a green, social urban hub
+Becoming a green, sustainable urban hub

 Already a high-profile international business district and a centre of research and education, Zuidas is now evolving into a fully-fledged urban hub – a place to live, work and spend time in.
 With its high concentration of businesses, public institutions and growing residential areas, it’s a revived and dynamic part of the city.